List of Murdoch Mysteries characters: Characters

+Characters who appeared once in the particular season are labeled as "Guest".
+Those who appeared twice or more in the certain season are labeled as "Recurring".
+The table contains only main and recurring characters by their role.

 Main

 William Henry Murdoch

 Detective Murdoch, who is portrayed by Peter Outerbridge in the TV movies and by Yannick Bisson in the series, is an intelligent, observant detective who uses unusual (for the time) techniques such as blood testing and fingerprinting.
 It is revealed he comes from Nova Scotia, is a devout Roman Catholic who was educated by the Jesuits and is fluent in French.
 In one episode, it is revealed that he believes that his father beat his mother and may have indirectly caused her death, although this was proven incorrect.
 Following that incident, he was taken to live in an orphanage for a time.

 Murdoch is also a polymath: Although very logical, sceptical, observant, scientific and clear-headed with a photographic memory (possibly Hyperthymesia) and working memory, these become an issue when he needs to connect with people on an emotional level, something he finds difficult.
 Often his unusual techniques and unbiased opinions of people lead him to clash with Brackenreid (even though they work together well).
 In season 9, episode 11, Murdoch takes up golf and does quite well till a machine he invents ruins his "swing".
 Julia plays well and Murdoch is told all he has to do is empty his mind to again play well.
 This is something he cannot do and he ends up angrily throwing his clubs in the lake, one by one.